SU(2)-in-SU(1,1) Nested Interferometer for Highly Sensitive, Loss-Tolerant Quantum Metrology

 The SISNI is tolerant of loss in the detection process, because the PA process boosts the signal above the vacuum noise level.
-PA processes, e.g. FWM, have been demonstrated from radio\cite{FedericiIEEETPS1991} to XUV\cite{BencivengaN2015} wavelengths, whereas high quantum-efficiency detectors exist for a much more limited range.
-The SISNI thus makes possible sensitive, quantum-enhanced measurements in previously inaccessible spectral regions.
+PA processes, e.g. FWM, have been demonstrated from radio \cite{FedericiIEETPS1991} to XUV \cite{BencivengaN2015} wavelengths, whereas high-quantum-efficiency detectors exist for a much more limited range.
+Provided these PA processes can be quantum noise limited, the SISNI will enable sensitive, quantum-enhanced measurements in previously inaccessible spectral regions.
+The SISNI, like the SUI, can use one wavelength to sense and another to detect, as in \cite{LemosN2014}, and can make simultaneous measurement of phase and amplitude, one at each mode \cite{RN17}.
+Possible use cases include reduced-damage probing of materials \cite{WolfgrammNP2013} and nano-imaging \cite{PooserPRL2020}.

-In conclusion, we have demonstrated a new interferometer topology, the SU(2)-in-SU(1,1) nested interferometer.
-A detailed analysis shows that this topology combines the loss-tolerance of SU(1,1) interferometry with the large signal strength of SU(2) interferometry.
+In conclusion, we have experimentally demonstrated a new interferometer topology, the SU(2)-in-SU(1,1) nested interferometer.
+A detailed analysis shows that this topology combines the loss tolerance of SU(1,1) interferometry with the large signal strength of SU(2) interferometry.
 Experimentally, we have demonstrated \SI{2.2}{\decibel} of signal-to-noise ratio improvement beyond the standard quantum limit, with optical power levels, and thus signal-to-noise ratios, beyond the reach of traditional SU(1,1) interferometry.
-The new interferometer has features very appealing for extreme sensing with optical interferometers.